jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

 Third best Melee in the OCU side.
 Starts with Stun and Double.
 No First hurts.
 Cannot learn Short skills but can learn Guide after the DS port.

 Yang is a better Melee but she's too good in Short to not abuse the game imbalance.
-Ralph would be the second best Melee and the last.
+Considering Yang's switch, Ralph would be the second best Melee and the last.

 ------------------------------
 Gentz Weizer